Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Introduction

 The propagation of cosmic rays can generally be modeled by using either an ensemble- or a single-particle approach.
-The collective behavior of the many-particle approach is typically applied in diffusive regimes in which the gyro-radii of the particles are small compared to the system size, such that a high number of interactions with the turbulent magnetic field for particle trajectories in the considered volume is expected, see, e.g. \cite{Schlickeiser2002}.
-This type of particle propagation is particularly useful for Galactic cosmic-ray propagation.
-Sophisticated simulation schemes have been developed during the past decades.
-In particular resulting in the propagation tool frameworks GALPROP, see e.g.~\cite{0004-637X-509-1-212,2041-8205-722-1-L58,2011CoPhC.182.1156V} and newer propagation software, such as DRAGON \cite{1475-7516-2008-10-018}, which is capable to address questions of anisotropy, PICARD \cite{2014APh....55...37K}, and CRPropa 3.1 \cite{2017JCAP...06..046M}.
-In the solar environment, the gyro-radius of TeV particles is large relative to the extent of the region.
-Thus, a ballistic (single-particle) treatment, as is also used for extragalactic propagation with CRPropa \cite{2013arXiv1307.2643A}, is a reasonable approach here.
-For reasons of efficiency, a back-tracing scheme is set up in which anti-particles are propagated toward the Sun.
+The many-particle approach is typically applied in diffusive regimes in which the gyro-radius $r_{\mathrm{g}}$ of the particles is small compared to the system size $L$, such that a high number of interactions with the turbulent magnetic field for particle trajectories in the considered volume is expected \citep[see, e.g.,][]{Schlickeiser2002}.
+For Galactic cosmic-ray propagation, with a magnetic field strength of $\sim \mu \mathrm{G}$ and assuming a particle energy of $10\,\mathrm{TeV}$, the resulting gyroradius of $r_{\mathrm{g}} \approx 10^{-4}\,\mathrm{pc}$ is, for example, much smaller than the diameter of the Milky Way of roughly $30\,\mathrm{kpc}$.
+As a consequence, particles will complete a high number of gyrations and a diffusive description is appropriate.
+Over recent decades, sophisticated simulation schemes have been developed for Galactic cosmic-ray propagation.
+In particular, these efforts have resulted in the propagation tool GALPROP \citet[see, e.g.,][]{0004-637X-509-1-212, 2041-8205-722-1-L58, 2011CoPhC.182.1156V} and newer propagation software, such as DRAGON \citep{1475-7516-2008-10-018}, which is capable to address questions of anisotropy, along with PICARD \citep{2014APh....55...37K}, and CRPropa 3.1 \citep{2017JCAP...06..046M}.
+For the problem studied in this paper, due to the resulting small number of gyrations within the solar corona, a diffusive description of the propagation of $>10\,\mathrm{TeV}$ cosmic rays around the Sun would not be appropriate: the diffusive regime has not been reached in that case and a different approach needs to be applied.
+In this context, the ballistic (single-particle) approach, in which the equation of motion is solved explicitly for each particle, is suitable.
+This approach works well for cases in which the gyro-radii are comparable to or larger than the system size, allowing for the computation of the actual trajectories of TeV cosmic rays.
+A well-structured and comprehensive state-of-the-art tool originally designed for extragalactic propagation is CRPropa \citep{2013arXiv1307.2643A}.
+As we applied different scales in our simulations, we developed a dedicated code for the simulations.
+In the solar environment, the gyro-radius of $r_{\mathrm{g}} \approx 0.5\,R_{\odot}$ ($E=10\,\mathrm{TeV}$, $B=1\,\mathrm{G}$) is on the same order of magnitude as the extent of the studied region of approximately $1\,R_{\odot}$ to $10\,R_{\odot}$.
+For the purpose of efficiency, a back-tracing scheme has been set up in which anti-particles are propagated toward the Sun.